davidvavinggren/time-report/README.md

 # time_report
-A script for documenting working hours.
+A repo for documenting working hours.